We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 As the name might imply, the Rift Zone 29 2 is a 29er.

-The 29 inch wheels offer better stability and rollover capability than their 27.5 inch counterparts.
+The 29-inch wheels offer better stability and rollover capability than their 27.5-inch counterparts.
 So the rider should have little to fear when taking on rugged rock gardens or twisted roots across the trail.
 They may not be as dexterous as the smaller wheels, but why go around obstacles when you can go over them?

 The 2.35 inch wide tires are toward the wider end of the mountain bike spectrum, providing more rubber to grip the ground while still maintaining speed on rugged trails.

 The rims are, once again, perfect for someone getting into the serious fun of mountain biking.
-They are disc specific, so a rider can kiss those rim brakes goodbye and embrace the power of hydraulic stopping.
+They are disc-specific, so a rider can kiss those rim brakes goodbye and embrace the power of hydraulic stopping.
 Though they don’t come with tubeless tires, they are compatible with tubeless for anyone tired of their rides ruined by unannounced flats.

 One of the things that makes this an ideal bike to start really getting into mountain biking is that many of the components are quality components, but not top of the line.

-The reason this is good is because they are often the parts that will wear the most and require replacement.
+The reason this is good is that they are often the parts that will wear the most and require replacement.
 This leaves the rider the opportunity to upgrade their ride piece by piece without breaking the bank.

 Easily adjustable to suit the amount of rebound any individual rider may be looking for while also being another component that is reliable but still doesn’t drive the overall price of the bike through the roof.
 Similarly, the RockShox Deluxe Select R that makes up the rear suspension is reliable, adjustable, and RockShox offers a wide array of upgrades.

 Marin offers the Rift Zone model at two other price points.
-For half a grand less, the Rift Zone 1 offers similar performance and stability with the same profile as the Rift Zone 2, as well as the rollover capabilities of a 29er.
+For half a grand less, the Marin Rift Zone 1 offers similar performance and stability with the same profile as the Rift Zone 2, as well as the rollover capabilities of a 29er.
 Many of the differences are aspects the rider may choose to upgrade at a later date anyway.